DeskproApps/mondaycom/README.md

 pnpm start
 ```

 You should now be able to view the app in your browser.
-For more information about developing [Deskpro Apps](https://www.deskpro.com/apps), [Visit the Docs](https://support.deskpro.com/ga/guides/developers/anatomy-of-an-app).
+For more information about developing [Deskpro Apps](https://www.deskpro.com/apps), [visit the Docs](https://support.deskpro.com/ga/guides/developers/anatomy-of-an-app).

 ### Testing
 We've included `jest` to run tests.
 It will look anywhere in `/src` for test suite files ending in `.test.tsx` or `.test.ts`.